Reshaping Southern Philanthropy to Build a More Equitable Future

 MDC’s Passing Gear Philanthropy process has helped major foundations develop the focus, strategy, capacity, and culture the South requires to advance equity in education, community development, health, and family economic security.

-The Passing Gear Philanthropy Institute will build the network by creating annual cohorts for the next five years.
-Each cohort will be open to six grantmaking organizations and will prepare those organizations to work individually and collectively with other Passing Gear Philanthropy alumni to address barriers to opportunity and inclusion.
+The Passing Gear Philanthropy Institute is building the network by creating annual cohorts for five years.
+Each cohort will be open to four to six grantmaking organizations and will prepare those organizations to work individually and collectively with other Passing Gear Philanthropy alumni to address barriers to opportunity and inclusion.

 The Institute is fee-based.
 Start-up funding for the Institute has been provided by The Kresge Foundation, The Duke Endowment, Ford Foundation, Mary Reynolds Babcock Foundation, Ford Foundation, and the Marguerite Casey Foundation.